 Powered by ML, Entytle’s Data Quality Engine enables ongoing automated cleanup, consolidation, and enhancement of your Installed Base data into a unified view across all data sources & systems.

 The Data model is built to support the data needed to manage the Installed Base (customer, locations, assets, parts transactions, service events, service contracts, & warranties across 15 years of history or more as well as item categories and BOM).
 The analytics & AI algorithm is built for OEMs and trained on over 360M transactions spanning $100B+ in Installed Base assets.

-With its proprietary Installed Base Data Platform (IBDP), Entytle processes billions of transactional & non-transactional records across millions of locations, empowering OEMs to understand their Installed Base better & anticipate the needs of their customers.
+With its proprietary Installed Base Platform (IBP), Entytle processes billions of transactional & non-transactional records across millions of locations, empowering OEMs to understand their Installed Base better & anticipate the needs of their customers.

-An IBDP is Industrial OEMs biggest support when it comes to making the best out of their Installed Base Data!
+An IBP is Industrial OEMs biggest support when it comes to making the best out of their Installed Base data!